emo-bon/observatory-profile/draft/README.md

 * The particular type of logsheet this applies to - being currently water, soil, or water;soil.
 (The hard-bottom still need to be added)
 * The tab of the googlesheet (which are the source of the logsheets) that the column will be found in
 * The optional/mandatory requirement
-* The defintion of the column
+* The definition of the column
 * An example
 * A yes if we need to define this particular column ourselves, in our own vocab (blank if not)
 * Comments (for internal management use only)